White Oak, Maryland: Quaint Acres

 Quaint Acres is a subdivision of White Oak just north of modern Route 29 and west of New Hampshire Avenue.
 The subdivision was named after the house of Altus Lacy Quaintance, a State Entomologist of Maryland who worked at the Maryland Agricultural College and later at the USDA.

-On 26 May 1945, a TB-25D 'Mitchell' bomber en route from Biloxi to Bolling Field crashed near Quaint Acres, killing all four aboard.
+On 26 May 1945, a North American TB-25D Mitchell bomber en route from Biloxi to Bolling Field crashed near Quaint Acres, killing all four aboard.
 The bomber was piloted by Dudley M. Outcalt who flew in the 94th Aero Squadron during World War I.

 After the war, the Quaint Acres subdivision was home to famed naturalist Rachel Carson and where she wrote Silent Spring in 1962, the book that facilitated the ban of the pesticide DDT in the United States.
 She built the ranch house at 11701 Berwick Rd. in 1956, and lived there until her death in 1964.
 The house is a National Historic Landmark, but not open to the public.

 Quaint Acres was also the Washington-area home to Margaret Chase Smith, the first woman to be elected to both the U.S. House and the Senate.